 This provided them with the opportunity to enhance their ability to establish information processing systems and programme schedules which meet the needs and expectations of the people.

-They were also prompted to think about how to integrate the topics covered by the 3R Project (redeployment of decentralised services, enhancement of social cohesion and early recovery) into their broadcasts, and about the role of radio stations in supporting these processes.
+They were also prompted to think about how to integrate the topics covered by the Recovery and stabilization in Central African Republic, medias (redeployment of decentralised services, enhancement of social cohesion and early recovery) into their broadcasts, and about the role of radio stations in supporting these processes.

 "My chief editor is already talking to me about new programmes on social cohesion with guests from the community that Radio Zoukpana could put on its schedule.
 Yesterday, he heard examples of micro-programmes that allow state services to be more clearly understood."
 Jules Nakoe, director of Radio Zoukpana in Berberati